-The Company is not currently a party to any litigation that it believes would have a materially adverse effect on the Group's business, financial condition, results of operations, or liquidity, other than the matters previously described.
+The Company is not currently a party to any litigation that it believes would have a materially adverse effect on the Group's business, financial condition, results of operations, or liquidity, other than the matter previously described in note 1.

 The Company and its co-venturer have certain commitments defined by the PSC that are contingent upon the timing and length of the exploration, development, and production periods.
-These include Contractor obligations of \$0.3 million due in each year (unpaid amounts are accrued as PSC obligations within trade and other payables) and total aggregate payments of up to \$37.5 million due upon meeting four defined thresholds during the development phase of the PSC, of which \$2.5 million and \$5 million was paid by the Contractor to the KRG in 2014 and 2018, respectively.
+These include Contractor obligations of \$0.3 million due in each year (unpaid amounts are accrued as PSC obligations within trade and other payables) and total aggregate payments of up to \$37.5 million due upon meeting four defined thresholds during the development phase of the PSC, of which \$2.5 million and \$5 million were paid by the Contractor to the KRG in 2014 and 2018, respectively.
 The third defined production threshold of 25 million barrels of crude oil was met in April 2020, and the required \$10 million was offset against the outstanding oil sales receivables from the KRG (see further discussion in note 20).
-The Company's working interest share of the \$2.5 million and \$5 million production bonuses paid, as well as the \$10 million production bonus offset against receivables, are expensed within operating expenses on the accompanying statements of comprehensive income (loss) for the years during which the payments were made.
-The fourth defined production threshold will be reached when production from the contract area reaches a cumulative amount of 50 million barrels of crude oil and \$20 million will be owed by the Contractor to the KRG.
-The Company anticipates reaching the fourth production threshold in 2022.
+The Company's working interest share of the \$2.5 million and \$5 million production bonuses paid, as well as the \$10 million production bonus offset against receivables, were expensed within operating expenses on the statements of comprehensive income for the periods in which the respective thresholds were reached.
+The fourth defined production threshold was reached in September 2022 when production from the contract area reached a cumulative amount of 50 million barrels of crude oil.
+The \$20 million owed by the Contractor to the KRG remains accrued as of December 31, 2022 within trade and other payables in the accompanying statement of financial position (see note 13).
+The Company's \$15.5 million share of the \$20 million accrued was expensed within operating expenses on the accompanying statement of comprehensive income for 2022 (see note 4).
 The production bonuses represent an outflow of the Company's resources as an economic benefit to the KRG, rather than as an exchange for a service, and are therefore accounted for in accordance with IFRIC 21 Levies which requires that the obligation be recognized on the date at which the production milestone is reached.